MelonKony/millmint/content/millmint/essays/social-economy.md

 {{<hint panel>}}
 **Example**

-A good analogy for the broad Vekllei attitude towards work might be "school."
+A good analogy for the broad Vekllei attitude towards work might be schooling.
 School can be boring, tedious or painful, but it can also be rewarding, engaging and social.
-We don't get paid to go to school, either as children or at university, because we have different motivations in attending.
+We don't get paid to go to school, because we have different motivations in attending.

 In many places, school is compulsory, but it is also a recognised social good, and benefits us.
 While work in Vekllei is different in many aspects, their attitude towards it is often similar -- rather than a net negative that demands a wage, work is often a means to further different ambitions or even just occupy time with friends.
 {{</hint>}}

+The premise is that Vekllei is a place in which work is motivated by social rather than material factors.
+Taking that axiom as true for a minute, we can explore methods in which it might work.

 ### What does a social economy look like?